brentyi/tyro/docs/source/helptext_generation.md

 # Helptext generation

-In addition to type annotations, :func:`dcargs.cli()` will also parse docstrings and comments.
+In addition to type annotations, :func:`tyro.cli()` will also parse docstrings and comments.
 These are used to automatically generate helptext; see examples for how these end up being formatted.